BPS-Soprano/BPS-Soprano/README.md

-- 👋 Hi, I’m @BPS-Soprano
+- 👋 Hi, I’m @BPS-Bereen Piano SOB
-- 👀 I’m interested in electronic
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning automation projects
+- 🌱 I’m currently learning how to become a full stack programmer
-- 💞️ I’m looking to collaborate on electronic
+- 💞️ I’m looking to collaborate on software development
-- 📫 How to reach me ...
+- 📫 How to reach me : email :  pianosoprano1@gmail.com, whatsapp : (+39)351 175 8130

 <!---
 BPS-Soprano/BPS-Soprano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.